SahithiMeenakshi/Advanced-Physical-Design/README.md

                                              4) Pin placement, logical cell placement blockage is done

   * #### Placement
-    * During this step, netlist is binded with physical cells and these are placed on floorplan rows aligned with the sites.
+    * During this step, netlist is binded with physical cells and these are placed on floorplan rows aligned with the sites.Standard cell placement happens here.

   * #### Clock Tree Synthesis
     * During this step, a clock distribution network is created to deliver clock to all the sequential elements with minimum skew.